 My first project took place on Kickstarter.
 I wanted to create a furniture project that was as unique as I thought a 21st century furniture design should be.
 This Stool Rocks was a rocking stool featuring three different options: Easy Rock, Soft Rock, and Hard Rock that had different curavatures on their underside resulting in different levels of stability.
 The project was successful with 500+ backers.

 The name Birch Sandwich is a reference to the material that I love to work with and use most often, birch plywood.
 Plywood is an extremely efficient method of manufacturing trees into a workable produce design material that results in little waste.
 A log is unrolled like a pencil in a pencil sharperer producing long flat sheets called plys.
 A ply is strong in one direction and weak in the other.
 Plywood lays plys in alternating directions resulting in strength in both directions and stronger than solid wood of the same species.
 The name is partly inspired by Tom Sachs’ video on Vimeo titled “A Love Letter to Plywood,” where he describes plywood as:

-Birch Sandwich is operated by James Mcbennett.
-James is a lifelong learner who has completed many university courses on an extremely wide range of topics.
-He followed his love of advanced geometry, technology, and sustainability by joining the skyscraper design office Kohn Pederson Fox in their London.
-He later worked in Copenhagen with Julien De Smedt Architects and in Rotterdam with the Office for Metropolitan Architecture.
-More recently, he enjoys working for himself designing and making products using digital fabrication tools.
+Birch Sandwich is operated by me, James.
+I am a lifelong learner who has completed many university courses on an extremely wide range of topics.
+I followed my love of advanced geometry, technology, and sustainability by joining the skyscraper design office Kohn Pederson Fox in their London office.
+I later worked in Copenhagen with Julien De Smedt Architects and in Rotterdam with the Office for Metropolitan Architecture.
+More recently, I enjoy working for myself designing and making products using digital fabrication tools.

 New designs will be released regularly here at birchsandwich.com